jump-group/avacy-wp/readme.md

 Users who grant consent will have the necessary trackers unblocked.
 Support and Feedback
 For support or to report issues, please visit our support forum.

+### Avacy Consent Solution API

+This plugin integrates with Avacy, a consent management platform, to ensure compliance with data protection regulations and manage user consent preferences effectively.

+#### Under What Circumstances is Avacy Used?
+Avacy is utilized whenever users provide consent through forms or interactions on your WordPress site.
+The plugin sends this consent data to Avacy's servers for storage and processing.

+#### Avacy Service Link
+For more information about Avacy and its features, visit Avacy's [https://avacysolution.com/](website).

+#### Avacy Terms of Use and Privacy Policies
+Before integrating Avacy with this plugin, please review the Avacy [https://avacy.eu/terms-and-conditions](Terms of Use) and [https://api.avacy.eu/jumpgroup/privacypolicy/14/it](Privacy Policy) to understand how your data is handled and what responsibilities you have as a user of their service.

 We welcome your feedback and suggestions to improve the functionality of the plugin.